Let's Talk Anderson Anderson Area Newcomer's Guide

 Anderson Arts Center Bay3 Artisan Gallery is located on the lower level of the Anderson Arts Center Warehouse.
 Bay3 is a co-operative gallery between the Anderson Arts Center and the gallery partners.
 Opened in 2006, the gallery features work by local and regional artist-partners including: acrylics, oils, watercolors, assemblages, pottery, sculpture, mosaics and stained glass, and jewelry.
 The gallery is open Tuesday through Friday from 10:00 am until 4:00 pm and Saturday from 10:00 am until 1:00 pm or by appointment.

 For more than 32 years the award winning Anderson County Museum (ACM) has preserved and shared our history for present and future generations.
-The ACM is a key element in the cultural arts scene and contributes significantly to the intellectual landscape of Anderson County through our exhibits and programs.
+In being the second largest county museum in the state, the AMC is a key element in the cultural arts scene and contributes significantly to the intellectual landscape of Anderson County through our exhibits and programs.
 We value education and offer opportunities for the community to gather and learn in an environment ripe for exploring and discovery.

 ACMs admission free 12,000 square foot Fred Whitten Gallery includes 13 permanent exhibits, a temporary gallery and multiple changing exhibits that showcase items from our 25,000 plus artifact collection.
 We provide docent led tours and programming designed to educate diverse audiences.
 Our preschool programs are geared for ages two to five years and the American Girl Club reaches children between the ages of eight and twelve.
 Our Roper Research Room boasts more than 2,500 books and is a resource for teachers and researchers.
 We have more than 15,000 items cataloged in our database with pictures attached for researchers.
 The ACM accepts artifact donations at the discretion of the Curator of Collections.
 If you have an item you would like to donate, please call and schedule an appointment at (864) 260-4737.